KyleKun/hackamoon/README.md

 A principal feature é a possibilidade de agendar mentoria em tempo real.

-Remember, when hacking after midinigth or at noon, you need hackamoon! :)
+Remember, when hacking after midnight or at noon, you need hackamoon! :)

 Obrigado, Thanks, Gracias, Arigatou!